Summer Graduate Fellowship in Digital Humanities

 • An introduction to practical aspects of developing, implementing, and managing complex digital humanities projects, ranging from technical considerations to broader scholarly impact.

-• Ongoing guidance and technical support for participants developing their own digital projects.
+• Ongoing guidance and technical support for participants while they develop their own digital projects.

 • A stipend of $2000.